An Information-theoretic Collective Variable for Configurational Entropy: Introduction

 \section{Introduction}

 Entropic effects govern molecular behavior across a broad range of scales and contexts.
 For example, entropy drives protein folding and conformational transitions\cite{Brady1997, Berezovsky2005, Wallin2006, Guo2018hIAPP, Rose2021}, determines phase behavior in multi-component systems\cite{Frenkel1994, Miyazaki2022, Vo2025}, and dictates the stability of self-assembled structures \cite{Mao2013, Harper2019entropicbond, Zarrouk2024}.
 Despite its central role in molecular thermodynamics, entropy remains far more difficult to directly quantify or engineer than energy.
-In the context of molecular simulations, potential energies can be directly computed from interatomic forces, and free energies can be calculated from enhanced sampling approaches, making it possible to navigate potential energy landscapes and free energy landscapes through biasing potentials and collective variables\cite{Fiorin2013, Sidky2018ssages,Bonomi2009plumed}.
-However, there currently exists no general way to directly explore an \textit{entropy} landscape.
-This asymmetry constrains our ability to predict, control, and design processes and materials where entropy plays a central role.
+In the context of molecular simulations, potential energies can be directly computed from interatomic forces, and free energies can be calculated from enhanced sampling approaches, making it possible to navigate potential energy landscapes and free energy landscapes through biasing potentials and collective variables (CVs)\cite{Fiorin2013, Sidky2018ssages,Bonomi2009plumed}.
+However, there currently exists no general descriptor that serves as a proxy for configurational entropy and could enable the identification of entropy-driven transitions or the mapping of entropic contributions across collective variable spaces.